Menu

 Dedication

-President Henry B. Eyring, second counselor in the First Presidency, will dedicate the temple on March 24, 2024, during two sessions.
+President Henry B. Eyring, second counselor in the First Presidency, dedicated the temple on March 24, 2024, during two sessions.

 The Red Cliffs Utah Temple was announced Oct.
 7, 2018, by Church President Russell M. Nelson.
 The groundbreaking and site dedication were held on Nov.
 7, 2020, and presided over by Elder Jeffrey R. Holland of the Quorum of the Twelve Apostles.

 After a public open house from Feb.
-1 to March 2, 2024, the Red Cliffs Utah Temple will be dedicated on March 24, 2024, by President Henry B. Eyring, second counselor in the First Presidency.
+1 to March 2, 2024, the Red Cliffs Utah Temple was dedicated on March 24, 2024, by President Henry B. Eyring, second counselor in the First Presidency.

 Architecture and Design of the Red Cliffs Utah Temple